Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Experiments

-\paragraph{Baselines} Apart from evaluating the three proposed transition systems, we also compare them against the best shift-reduce parser to date for task-oriented dialog \citep{Einolghozati2019ImprovingSP}.
-This is a follow-up work of \citep{gupta-etal-2018-semantic-parsing} that, while relying on the top-down transition system and a Stack-LSTM-based architecture, enhances the original version with ELMo-based word embeddings, a majority-vote-based ensemble of seven parsers and an SVM language model ranker.
-Lastly, we also add current top-performing sequence-to-sequence models in the comparison \citep{rogali2020,aghajanyan-etal-2020-conversational,zhu-etal-2020-dont,shrivastava-etal-2021-span-pointer}.
-Regarding low-resource domain adaptation, we include \citep{chen-etal-2020-low} in the comparison, since this is an enhanced implementation of \citep{rogali2020} exclusively tested on the low-resource \texttt{TOPv2} splits.
+\paragraph{Baselines} In addition to evaluating the three proposed transition systems, we compare them against the leading shift-reduce parser for task-oriented dialogue: the system developed by \citet{Einolghozati2019ImprovingSP}.
+This model builds upon the system by \citet{gupta-etal-2018-semantic-parsing}, which uses a top-down transition system and a Stack-LSTM-based architecture, and enhances it with ELMo-based word embeddings, a majority-vote ensemble of seven parsers, and an SVM language model ranker.
+We also include current top-performing sequence-to-sequence models in our comparison \citep{rogali2020,aghajanyan-etal-2020-conversational,zhu-etal-2020-dont,shrivastava-etal-2021-span-pointer,shrivastava-etal-2023-retrieve}.
+For low-resource domain adaptation, we compare our models with the enhanced implementation by \citet{chen-etal-2020-low}, which is based on \citet{rogali2020} and specifically tested on the low-resource \texttt{TOPv2} splits.
+Lastly, we incorporate the recent state-of-the-art approach by \citet{do-etal-2023-structsp}, which employs a language model enhanced with semantic structured information, into both high-resource and low-resource comparisons.